 Now, when it comes to the updates’ impact across the web, this Search Engine Land article discusses the effects in detail.

 Mordy Oberstein, Semrush Communication Advisor, declared that the September Update was weaker than the May update in comparison.

 He said, “This update was far weaker overall than the May update, which was weaker than the November update.”

 Here’s a chart displaying Semrush Sensor data.
 Semrush Sensor is a tool that is designed to measure the search algorithm’s volatility.
 It uses the daily rankings of millions of keywords and then collects important figures.
 It has a volatility scale that ranges from 0 to 10.
 The higher value on the volatility scale refers to the algorithm update rollout.

 When the September core update rolled out, Semrush data showed visible rank volatility.
-But in comparison, it was 53% lesser than the May Update.
-If we compare May 2022 and November 2021 Update, we realize that May Update was 19% less impactful.
-And the September Update was significantly weaker than the two.
+But in comparison, it was 53% less than the May Update.
+If we compare the May 2022 and November 2021 Updates, we realize that the May Update was 19% less impactful.
+The September Update was significantly weaker than the two.

 Here’s a Semrush Sensor Data chart showing rank volatility after the two updates across different niches.

 On a scale of 10, a score above 5 is considered highly volatile.
 Analyzing the data from the May Update, we find the highest rank volatility in multiple niches: Pets & Animals, Real Estate, Law & Govt, Health, Finance, and Beauty & Fitness.